StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 The OpenShift integration retrieves components and relations for the OpenShift cluster.

 {% hint style="info" %}
-**StackState Agent versions prior to 2.16:** Topology information is only gathered from OpenShift clusters that use the Docker container runtime.
+**Rancher Observability Agent versions prior to 2.16:** Topology information is only gathered from OpenShift clusters that use the Docker container runtime.
 {% endhint %}

 **Components**

-The following OpenShift topology data is available in StackState as components:
+The following OpenShift topology data is available in Rancher Observability as components:

 |  |  |
 | :--- | :--- |